 The National Institute of Diabetes and Digestive and Kidney Diseases recommends at least 150 minutes of physical activity per week to prevent weight gain and improve your health.

 Consult with your doctor before performing any strenuous activity.
 While exercise is helpful, some activities cause strain on your abdomen and may worsen your symptoms.

-Fried and fatty foods are more difficult to break down, and can cause pain.
-Increasing nutrient-rich foods in your diet such as vegetables and fruits can improve gallbladder function and prevent complications.
+Fried foods and other foods or condiments that contain fats — even salad dressings — are more difficult to break down and can cause pain.
+Increasing nutrient-rich foods in your diet, such as vegetables and fruits, can improve gallbladder function and prevent complications.